RamezCh/Github-training/Git Branching and Merging.md

 ## Master Branch
 Git automatically creates a master branch when first commit in a repository is made.
 All commits by default are done in master branch unless a new branch is created explicitly.
 Developers must NOT make changes directly in master branch, rather should use feature branch.

+## Feature Branch
+To work on a new feature/bug fix.
+Multiple feature branches can be created for specific needs.
+Bugfix branch, new feature development branch.
+Helps to avoid disrupting source code every time an update is needed.
+All feature branches may not be merged into develop branch.

+## Release Branch
+Create a release branch one changes in a develop branch are done.
+Release branch helps to make sure that no further commits are done.
+It is merged with the Master branch after final check.
+It gets created close to production release.
+- name usually begins with prefix 'release-'
+- addresses bug fixes and release-related issues
+- only when final code is ready, release branch is created
+- when everything okay, we merge it with master branch